-Mrs. Jones has been teaching in education for the past eighteen years.
+Mrs. Jones has been teaching in education for the past 19 years.
 She graduated from the University of Massachusetts in May of 2010 with a Bachelor’s of Art Degree and a teacher’s licensure to teach elementary education, grades 1-6, in Massachusetts.
 In June of 2012 she was proud to complete her Master’s in Elementary Education from American International College in Springfield, Massachusetts.
 She brings enthusiasm for learning into the classroom.
 The reading and writing curriculum are a strong focus of her instruction, yet she values the scaffolding of all the arts within all curriculum areas.
 Her classroom environment encourages one of family where children can feel safe, happy and secure to express their creative genius.

 Mrs. Jones grew up and attended schools in Pittsfield where she still enjoys a wonderful life with her husband Greg, son Bobby, and her loyal dog, Lola.
 She enjoys spending time with family and friends.
 Reading, hiking, skiing and summering in Vermont are among her many personal pleasures.

 Miss Padilla is our second grade teacher.
-This is her first year at RCS.
+This is her second year at RCS.
 She is thrilled to be a part of this amazing school community.
 Miss Padilla graduated from Salem State University with a BS in Elementary Education in 2015.
 She is now working on her Masters in Elementary Education at MCLA.
 She is passionate about teaching and dedicated to her students happiness and success.
 Her top priority is to build an environment where all students feel safe and supported.